Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Group "Kino"

 From December 1989 to tragic death Viktor Tsoi (1990) Aizenshpis was the producer and director of the Kino group.
 He was the first to break the state monopoly on the release of records.
-Already in 1990, he released the "Black Album" with funds taken on credit.
+Already in 1990, he released the “Black Album” using funds taken on credit.

 It should be noted: by the beginning of cooperation with the producer, Kino was already a fairly well-known group.
-At that time, the most successful, legendary album "Blood Type" had already been recorded.
-According to critics, after him Choi could not write a single line for two or three years.
-Therefore, cooperation with Kino brought Aizenshpis to a new stellar level of activity, which allowed him to earn credibility in his craft.
+At that time, the most successful, legendary album “Blood Type” had already been recorded.
+According to critics, after him Tsoi could not write a single line for two or three years.
+Therefore, cooperation with Kino brought Aizenshpis to a new stellar level of activity, which allowed him to earn authority in his craft.

 "Technology"